korito1416/ClimateSocialPolicy/sec3_FaynmanKac.rst

 3.2 Variational process
 -----------------------

-| As in [Borovicka, Hansen, Scheinkman (2014)], we construct marginal
-  impulse response functions using what are called variational processes.
-| Following [Fournie et al. (1999)], we form the first variational
-  process, :math:`M`, that gives the marginal impact on future :math:`X` of a marginal change in one of the initial states.
+We form the first variational process, :math:`M`, that gives the marginal impact on future :math:`X` of a marginal change in one of the initial states.
 This process has the same dimension as the number of components of :math:`X`.
 By initializing the process at one of the alternative coordinate vectors, we determine the initial state of interest.

 The drift for the :math:`i^{th}` component of :math:`M` is given by: